INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/13 - Fork Join/13 - Fork Join.md

 ****
 ## Configure Fork / Join

-As we have seen [[13 - Fork Join#Fork / Join|above]], we need to set a static `SMALL` threshold that defines **the size of the smallest task** that should be processed.
+As explained above, we need to set a static `SMALL` threshold that defines **the size of the smallest task** that should be processed.
 We need to set this value correctly:
 - Too big: Not enough tasks, so not enough parallelism
 - Too small: Too much tasks, which results in a lot of allocations and an accumulation of tasks in the queues (dangerous)